graasp/graasp-apps/docs/api.md

 App settings store the app configuration.
 Only members with the admin permission can create, update and delete them.
 The other members can only fetch the app settings.

+If the related item is copied, its app settings are copied alongside, opposed to app data.

 App settings have the following structure:

 - `id`: the app setting id